coreboot/coreboot/Documentation/releases/coreboot-4.14-relnotes.md

 coreboot support for Xeon-SP is in src/soc/intel/xeon_sp directory.
-This release has support for SkyLake-SP (SKX-SP) which is the 2nd generation, and for CooperLake-SP (CPX-SP) which is the 3rd generation or the latest generation [2] on market.
+This release has support for SkyLake-SP (SKX-SP) which is the 2nd generation, and for Cooper Lake-SP (CPX-SP) which is the 3rd generation or the latest generation [2] on market.

 With this release, the codebase for multiple generations of Xeon-SP